18F/handbook/_pages/18f/how-18f-works/research-guidelines.md

 While TTS is working to standardized base rates, the IAA [Attachment B - User Research Compensation Authorization](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY) sets a rate of $70 an hour for moderated research sessions.
 From 2020 research on third-party recruiters, the median range was between $50 to $70 per person per hour (this does not account for recruiting expenses an organization might incur).
 Recruitment and support averaged about $125 per participant, which means that the total cost for a moderated session would be about $195 per person.

 In 2022, TTS considers $70/hour as a starting point for compensation.
-Teams should consider the factors of equity and complexity of the research when determining compensation for user research on their project.
-Review additional considerations (internal use).
+Teams should consider factors of equity and complexity of the research when determining compensation for user research on their project.

+### How do I actually distribute the compensation to research participants? ###

+There are a few different ways to distribute compensation to research participants.

+**Pay participants via gift card:** Compensation can be distributed to participants via digital/e-gift or physical gift cards through [GiftBit](https://www.giftbit.com/).
+Gift cards can be purchased by submitting a [purchase card request](https://docs.google.com/forms/d/e/1FAIpQLSd-GoOE9xWWfJvdZNRP3SE7mj5ysI_RfM8brxdG8YpyJV9yKA/viewform).
+The total amount of the purchase must be under $10,000 per project.

+For more information, see [how do I complete a micropurchase request?](https://handbook.tts.gsa.gov/office-of-acquisition/#how-do-i-complete-a-micropurchase) in the handbook.

+**Use user-testing.com:** Teams can also use usertesting.com, if that’s applicable.
+TTS currently has a no cost agreement for that service (with help from a third party vendor) [per instructions](https://docs.google.com/document/d/1zJuzKW1txg73ukZlFF37vp5RRhf-iR0r2QZzs0-MXY8/edit).

+### Step-by-step checklist for compensating participants ###

+Follow these steps when you are ready to begin the compensation process.

+1. Complete the [TTS User Research Participant Compensation Justification Checklist](https://docs.google.com/document/d/15SxB0JCi-OvTD2lLokkuixb9sWuu1i2v-K8wGhPqcno/edit).
+Save it in your project folder, and save a copy in the u[ser research compensation justifications folder](https://drive.google.com/drive/folders/0AGmTTInlTCCQUk9PVA).
+2. If working with a partner agency, confirm the IAA includes [Attachment B - User Research Compensation Authorization](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY).

+For gift card purchases, see [instructions](https://docs.google.com/document/d/1QBBwldQDgqxCgDeHMivHhDjOyo2oBfGn8_DaXe9HnXk/edit?usp=sharing) ($10,000 or less)

 ## Managing Personally Identifiable Information (PII)